Bliss Body

 What We Explore

-• Energetic anatomy of the core: diaphragm, psoas, pelvic floor
+• Energetic anatomy of the bandhas & related regions: diaphragm, psoas, pelvic floor, abdominal wall & throat chakra

 • Pranayama for steadiness, vitality, and subtle-body perception